jamesaveryking/my-portfolio/README.md

-# my-portfolio
+# Avery King's Portfolio
-this is my professional portfolio
+This is my professional portfolio using AWS and ReactJS.